Meet South County Physical Therapy, Inc.’s Team

 Eric is a 1999 graduate of the Sargent College of Health and Rehabilitation Sciences at Boston University.
 In 2007, he became a Certified Strength and Conditioning Specialist through the National Strength and Conditioning Association and a Titleist Performance Institute Certified Golf Fitness Instructor.
 His clinical interests include the care of runners and tri-athletes.
 He is also involved in the rehabilitation and training of golfers who have undergone total knee, hip, and shoulder replacement surgery.

-Anne B. Siegal PT, MS, graduated from Boston University Sargent College of Allied Health Professions in 1982 with a Bachelor of Science and Certificate in Physical Therapy.
+Anne “Nancy” B. Siegal PT, MS, graduated from Boston University Sargent College of Allied Health Professions in 1982 with a Bachelor of Science and Certificate in Physical Therapy.
 While working in Philadelphia, PA, she received a Master of Science with a concentration in Physical Therapy Professional Education from Temple University School of Allied Health Sciences.
-Her experience spans from acute care to out-patient orthopedic and neurological rehabilitation with the vast majority of her work in the field of orthopedics.
+Nancy has more than 30 years of experience in physical therapy, spanning from acute care to in-patient and out-patient orthopedic and neurological rehabilitation, with the vast majority of her work in the field of out-patient orthopedics for over 20 years.
 Her varied background in sports, outdoor adventuring and interests in integrated medicine inform her approach in creating a multi-faceted treatment program for each individual to achieve their maximal health and fitness level.
-She is a certified Sole Supports provider, and recently became certified as an oncology specialist through the S.T.A.R.
-Survivorship and Rehab Training program by Oncology Rehab Partners.
+Nancy is a certified oncology specialist through the S.T.A.R.
+Survivorship Training and Rehab program by Oncology Rehab Partners.
+She is a certified provider of Sole Supports (a custom-made orthotic), and is also certified in the Selective Functional Movement Assessment, which evaluates faulty movement patterns that may cause dysfunction and pain.
+In addition, Nancy is working toward certifications in complete lymphedema decongestion therapy and craniosacral therapy.

 East Main Street, Westborough